Things to Do in Greece, From Coast to City

 Watch the sunset in Santorini

 It’s practically illegal to have a list of things to do in Greece without including Santorini’s famous sunsets.
 Each evening, crowds of tourists swarm the streets of Oia, famous for its sprawling caldera, blue-domed churches and impeccable views over the sea.
-With Plum Guide, though, you don’t need to fight your way through the hordes to watch the sun sink over the horizon, you can stay at this tranquil, white-walled house and enjoy the view from your private plunge pool.
+With Plum Guide, though, you don’t need to fight your way through the hordes to watch the sun sink over the horizon, you can stay at one of our exclusive vacation rentals and enjoy the view from your private plunge pool.

 Santorini is also known for its black and red sand beaches and for the Akrotiri Archaeological Site, a town buried by the famously huge volcanic eruption here in around 1600 B.C.
 The volcano is dormant rather than dead, if you want your kids to behave, tell them to keep an eye out for lava while they’re swimming and you won’t have any problem at all getting them to do what you want them to.